Osteoarthritis: Joint pain

 Joints are supported by tendons and ligaments.
 Sometimes the pain is not coming from the joint itself but it is coming from supporting tendons, ligaments, and bursa.
-Your doctor should be able to differentiate between joint related pain and soft tissue that they surround the joint.
+Your doctor should be able to differentiate between joint-related pain and soft tissue that surround the joint.

-Swelling, pain, stiffness in the morning, pain with weightbearing including walking and standing for lower extremities and movement of the arm for the upper extremity joints are common presentation.
-If the osteoarthritis is involving your spine, motion of the spine can be painful.
-In small joints of hands and feet, moving the toes and fingers, gripping something with the hands, making a fist can be painful in those particular joints.
+Swelling, pain, stiffness in the morning, pain with weight bearing including walking and standing for lower extremities, and movement of the arm for the upper extremity joints are common presentations.
+If osteoarthritis is involving your spine, the motion of the spine can be painful.
+In small joints of hands and feet, moving the toes and fingers, gripping something with the hands, and making a fist can be painful in those particular joints.

 If the physical therapy is not effective, you may combine this with medication which includes

-In terms of medications Tylenol, and some of the NSAIDs can help the pain .
-Risk assessment to be done between physicians and patients regarding potential side effects of any medication you take.
-Opioid medications are generally not recommended, although if you have joint replacement surgery, for the first 10 days, you may be prescribed such medications..
+In terms of medications Tylenol, and some of the NSAIDs can help the pain.
+Risk assessment is to be done between physicians and patients regarding the potential side effects of any medication you take.
+Opioid medications are generally not recommended, although if you have joint replacement surgery, for the first 10 days, you may be prescribed such medications.

-Examples of arthritic joints that we treat includes:
+Examples of arthritic joints that we treat include: